Ariagg/7k/README.md

 - ⚡ Fun fact: ...
 -->

-Iam currently Working on [INDOVICE](https://indovicerp.com) as a Developer

 ⚡ Fun fact :
 - 👯 I’m also creating a bot for my own [discord server](https://discord.st/senjawave)